Cuvée wine

 Assemblage

-“Assemblage” in viticulture refers to the artful blending of different grape varieties from different sites and vintages.
+“Assemblage” in viticulture refers to the blending of different grape varieties from different sites and vintages.

 Trade fairs spring 2024